Okelm/okelm.github.io/content/blog/typescript-workshops/index.md

 #### Gradual

 It means that TypeScript allows you to add types to your existing JS codebase step by step.
 Or it is possible to use types only where you feel like it's approriate.
-It's a significant advantage for the existing codebases being rewritten to TypeScript.
+It's a significant advantage for existing codebases being rewritten to TypeScript.

 #### Duck and structural